stormchaserroleplaying/stormchaserRPG/Backgrounds/Cultures/Mountain/index.md

 You have +1d to your defences vs attacks made by giants.

 ### Weapon Training
 You are proficient with simple axes and simple bludgeoning weapons.
+Additionally, you treat any weapon with the word “dwarven” in its name or properties as a martial weapon.

-If your class grants proficiency with simple axes or simple bludgeoning weapons, you instead gain proficiency in martial axes or martial bludgeoning weapons, respectively.
+If your class grants proficiency with simple axes or simple bludgeoning weapons, you instead gain proficiency in martial axes, or martial bludgeoning weapons, respectively.

-You treat any weapon with the word “dwarven” in its name or properties as a martial weapon.

 ### Armour Training
 You have proficiency with light armour.